iroy2000/react-reflux-boilerplate-with-webpack/README.md

 ### Suggested Workflow

-* After you check out the repo, I will usually do the following ** Run 'gulp watch'  ( or npm start )
+* After you check out the repo, I will usually do the following
+1. Run 'gulp dev'  ( or npm start )
-** If you prefer TDD, do 'gulp tdd' instead
+2. If you prefer TDD, do 'gulp dev-tdd' instead
-** Go your browser and go to 'localhost:8888'  ( port is configurable )
+3. Go your browser and go to 'localhost:8888'  ( port is configurable )
-** Make code changes
+4. Make code changes
-** Watch your code changes reflect on browser without refreshing ** Repeat your development steps
+5. Watch your code changes reflect on browser without refreshing
+6. Repeat your development steps

-** Run 'gulp build' when you want to generate production level code ** That's very easy, isn't it?
+Run 'gulp build' when you want to generate production level code

+That's very easy, isn't it?

 ### Extra Note